 - Each committee will have up to 10 members with staggered 3-year terms

-- The chair of the committee may not be a board member, except for the nominating committee as prescribed in the bylaws (There may be certain exceptions from time to time)
+- The chair of the committee may not be a board member, except for the nominating committee as prescribed in the bylaws (Exceptions may be made from time to time).